 When Dubai’s oil exports commenced in 1969, Sheikh Rashid bin Saeed Al Maktoum, de facto Ruler of Dubai since 1939, was also able to use oil revenues to improve the quality of life of his people.

 The new state emerged at a time of political turmoil in the region.
 A couple of days earlier, Iran had seized the islands of Greater and Lesser Tunb, part of Ra’s al-Khaimah, and had landed troops on Abu Musa, part of Sharjah.
 Foreign observers predicted that the UAE would survive only with difficulty, pointing to disputes with its neighbours and to the wide disparity between the seven emirates.
 Sheikh Zayed was more optimistic and the predictions of those early pessimists were shown to be unfounded.
-However, there is no doubt that the prosperity, harmony and modern development that today characterizes the UAE is due to a very great extent to the formative role played by the UAE’s founding fathers.
+Nevertheless, there is little doubt that the prosperity, harmony and modern development that today characterises the UAE is due to the long-term vision and formative role played by the UAE’s founding fathers.